 Credentialing and re-credentialing decisions are not based on a care provider’s or health care professional’s:

 - The types of procedures or members they specialize in.

-We may however choose to include care providers in our network because they meet certain demographic, specialty, or cultural needs of our members.
+We may, however, choose to include care providers in our network because they meet certain demographics, specialty, or cultural needs of our members.